UniversalDependencies/docs/index.md

 For [contributors](contributors.html): automatic validation run results prior to the v1.2 release can be accessed [here](validation.html).

+# November release checklist (for contributors)

+The data freeze deadline for the next release is 1.11.2015.
+Please upload your data to the language repositories as soon as possible.
+It is also very important you follow the steps in the [release checklist](release_checklist.html) and make sure your data shows as validating in the [automatic validation runs](validation.html) and also that the [language metadata](language_metadata.html) is correctly encoded in the readme file.

 # Contribute

 [How to contribute](contributing.html).
 Also please read the [instructions](language_metadata.html) for adding a new language and encoding its metadata.